 A STA and AP establish an initial security association via the following steps:

 The STA then performs IEEE 802.11 authentication followed by association to the chosen AP.
 Confirmation of security parameters takes place during association.
-A non-DMG STA performing authentication with IEEE 802.1X authentication after usinges Open System authentication or 802.1X authentication utilizing Authentication frames.
+A non-DMG STA performing IEEE 802.1X authentication usees(#1393) Open System authentication or IEEE(#1181) 802.1X authentication utilizing Authentication frames.
 A STA performing password-based authentication can use SAE authentication.
 A STA performing FILS uses FILS authentication.
 A non-DMG STA executing the OWE exchange uses Open System authentication.

-SAE authentication, 802.1X authentication, and FILS authentication provides mutual authentication and derivation of a PMK.
+SAE authentication, IEEE(#1181) 802.1X authentication, and FILS authentication provides mutual authentication and derivation of a PMK.
 If Open System authentication is chosen instead, the Authenticator or the Supplicant initiates IEEE 802.1X authentication after (re)association.
 The EAP method used by IEEE Std 802.1X-2020 needs to support mutual authentication, as the STA needs assurance that the AP is a legitimate AP.

 Change the fourth note as follows: